datahub-project/datahub/docs/quick-ingestion-guides/looker/overview.md

 ## What You Will Get Out of This Guide

 This guide will help you set up the Looker & LookML connectors to begin ingesting metadata into DataHub.
-Upon completing this guide, you will have a recurring ingestion pipeline that will extract metadata from Looker & LookML and load it into DataHub.
+Upon completing this guide, you will have a recurring ingestion pipeline to extract metadata from Looker & LookML and load it into DataHub.

 ### Looker